 Don’t worry, I’m introducing the Pothos, a perfect, easy-care houseplant for beginners.
 The pothos is one of the more popular houseplants for its trailing stems and dark green, heart-shaped leaves.

-All About the Pothos Plant
+Pothos Plant Overview

 The Pothos, officially named Epipremnum Aureum, is one of the easiest houseplants to care for.